-Hunting Tip Of The Day (Best Hunting Rifle Caliber)
+Hunting Tip Of The Day (Best Hunting Rifle Caliber)7 minute read

 The Biggest debate among hunters, is which caliber is the best for hunting whitetail deer, opinions do vary throughout the hunting industry.
 The most important thing to consider as a hunter are 3 things when thinking of ballistics.
 Velocity or Speed, Energy or Knockdown of pounds delivered to the animal when the bullet hits the target, and Trajectory which is how much the bullet rises or drops at different yardages

 So lets start with the most common and my personal favorite the 30-06, the most used caliber for deer hunting.
 The 30-06 is known as the 30-06 springfield cartridge, which was introduced to US Army in 1902, it was used by the army up until the early 70’s.
 The .30-06’s power, combined with the ready availability of surplus firearms chambered for it, and demand for commercial ammunition, has made it a popular hunting round.
 It is suitable for large mammals such as deer, elk, and moose.

 This is a Mossberg 30-06